 hyojin.kwon@preandpost.net

-Chiyoon Min is the founding partner of Pre- and Post- LLC, an Adjunct Professor at Boston Architectural College (BAC), and a Director of Design at Nelson Worldwide.
-He is a highly experienced registered architect (AIA, Massachusetts) and designer with 15 years of experience who has worked on a variety of projects across multiple fields, including architecture, interior design, urban design, and public art.
-Prior to Pre- and Post-, Min worked for several offices in the United States and South Korea, including Gensler, H-Architecture, Haeahn Architecture, Samwoo Architecture, Heerim Architecture, and Hickok Cole.
+Chiyoon Min is the founding partner of Pre- and Post-, an Adjunct Professor at Boston Architectural College (BAC), and Director of Design at Nelson Worldwide.
+He is a registered architect (AIA, MA) with over 15 years of experience leading projects across the U.S., Korea, and beyond, spanning architecture, urban design, interiors, and public art.

 Contact: